-The Bachelor of Science in Nursing degree with the required Great Commission Minor is a four-year program that prepares competent, professional nurses to provide compassionate care based on a Christian worldview.
-Nursing graduates of Truett McConnell's School of Nursing will advance the profession of nursing and have a global impact on healthcare by modeling moral leadership and evidence based practice, utilizing critical thinking and communication skills, and embodying the character and servanthood of Jesus Christ.
+The Bachelor of Science in Nursing degree with the required Great Commission Minor is a four-year program that prepares competent, professional nurses to provide compassionate care with a Christian worldview.
+Nursing graduates of Truett McConnell's School of Nursing will advance the profession of nursing and have a global impact on healthcare by modeling moral leadership and evidence based practice, while utilizing critical thinking and therapeutic communication skills, and embodying the character and servanthood of Jesus Christ.
 All students will have a variety of clinical experiences in multiple practice sites as well as work with indigent and vulnerable populations.
-Graduates of the TMU School of Nursing will be eligible to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN) which is a requirement to practice as a professional registered nurse.
-The Bachelor of Science in Nursing Education (CCNE).
-Truett McConnell University is a growing Christian community dedicated to merging the finest traditions of a liberal arts education with the increasing demands for Christian professional nurses embodied in a biblically centered curriculum.
+Graduates of the TMU School of Nursing will be eligible to take the National Council Licensure Exam for Registered Nurses NCLEX-RN® which is a requirement to practice as a professional registered nurse.
+The Bachelor of Science in Nursing is approved by the Georgia Board of Nursing and accredited by the Commission on Collegiate Nursing Education (CCNE).
+Truett McConnell University is a growing Christian community dedicated to merging the finest traditions of a liberal arts education with the increasing demands for Christian professional nurses grounded in a biblically centered curriculum.

-Nursing majors have the opportunity to take a variety of courses such as:
+Nursing students have the opportunity to take a variety of courses such as: